 Lack of sales can also make salespeople cut corners by trying to sell to anyone and making false promises to achieve their numbers.
 This leads to dissatisfied customers and a bad reputation for the business in the market.

 Proper territory management enables salespeople to get face-to-face with as many qualified leads as possible in the finite time and resources that they have.

-Here are some of the best practices for sales territory management.
+Here are some of the best practices for sales territory planning.

 Without a clear understanding of customer potential, all customers appear the same to the sales team.
 The result is poor optimization of existing resources.